 Returns an array of objects.
 Each object has at least the members name, path, description, and upload_fields as shown.
 The path member represents the base path of each store.
-If the allowDownloads member is present and set to true, then items in this store may be downloaded.
 If the has_substores member is present and set to true, this store has substores.
 The upload_fields member is an array of specifications of the fields which the store requires when creating a new entry.
 In the simple case, this is a single file containing the data of the entry, but more complex stores may require multiple components to be supplied (e.g. a certificate chain, private key and passphrase for a TLS identity).

 '''

-[

-{
+]

 "name": "Example Store",

 "path": "/api/stores/example",

-"allowDownloads": true,

 "description": "All available examples are stored here.",

 "upload_fields": [

-{

 "name": "object",

 "type": "file",

 "title": "Filename",

 "description": "Choose a file to upload",

 "accept": ".pem,.crt",

 "required": true

 }

 ]

 },

-{

 "name": "Example Store Containing Substores",

 "path": "/api/stores/example_catalogs",

 "description": "Example catalogs are stored here.",

 "has_substores": true

 }

 ]

 '''